fizzbee-io/website/content/examples/linked_list_cycle.md

 <rest of output omitted for brevity>
 ```

+### Floyd's algorithm

-The algorithm itself can be implemented using a single atomic function.
+The algorithm can be implemented using a single atomic function.

 ```python
 atomic func tortoise_and_hare():